ietf-wg-acme/acme/draft-ietf-acme-acme.md

 help the client diagnose why the challenge failed.

 Different challenges allow the server to obtain proof of different aspects of control over an identifier.
-In some challenges, like HTTP, TLS SNI, and DNS, the client directly proves its ability to do certain things related to the identifier.
+In some challenges, like HTTP and DNS, the client directly proves its ability to do certain things related to the identifier.
 The choice of which challenges to offer to a client under which circumstances is a matter of server policy.